Hussi503/Interview-Questions/Kubernetes/Day-1.md

 ### 🔴 5.
 What are Admission Controllers?
 How have you used them?

-**"Admission Controllers are Kubernetes components that intercept API requests after authentication and authorization but before objects are stored in ETCD.
-They can validate, modify, or reject requests based on organizational policies and security requirements."**
+Admission Controllers are Kubernetes components that intercept API requests after authentication and authorization but before objects are stored in ETCD.
+They can validate, modify, or reject requests based on organizational policies and security requirements.

 ---